codeclimate/codeclimate-rubocop/config/contents/security/open.md

 the argument of `Kernel#open` and `URI.open`.
 It would be better to use `File.open`, `IO.popen` or `URI.parse#open` explicitly.

+### Safety:

+This cop could register false positives if `open` is redefined in a class and then used without a receiver in that class.

 ### Example:
     # bad
     open(something)